Saturday, January 10, 2026

-The inspiration for this pesto came from on a pop-up add for Satsuma citrus.
+The inspiration for this pesto came from a pop-up add for Satsuma Mandarin citrus.
 This is not a traditional Italian pesto but sounds like something that might come out of southern Italy where citrus is plentiful and finds its way into a lot of dishes.
-The Satsuma orange (originating from Japan) along with the other ingredients - Fresh Basil, Pistachios, Tomatoes, Red Pepper Flakes, Parmesan Cheese, pan crisped Prosciutto and Olive Oil make a bright zesty sauce.
+The Satsuma orange zest and juice along with the other ingredients - Fresh Basil, Pistachios, Tomatoes, Hot Red Pepper Flakes, Parmesan Cheese, pan crisped Prosciutto and Olive Oil make a fresh, bright zesty refreshing sauce.
 We instantly loved it.
+I first made this in January when Satsuma's are in season but with these ingredients it would be great in the Spring or Summer.

 Reserved Pasta Water